gershnik/keep-awake/README.md

 #### Timeout syntax

-The syntax for `<timeout>` can be a single number - this is intepreted as seconds.
+The syntax for `<timeout>` can be a single number - this is interpreted as seconds.
 Or, you can use a full format:
 ```
 "<num>d <num>h <num>m <num>[s]"